tobealive/docs/docs/concepts/functions/anonymous-and-higher-order-functions.md

 }
 ```

-V has duck-typing, so functions don't need to declare compatibility with
+V has duck-typing, so functions do not need to declare compatibility with
-a function type – they just have to be compatible:
+a function type — they just have to be compatible:

 ```v
 fn uppercase(s string) string {